google/osv.dev/gcp/appengine/blog/content/posts/supporting-debian-security-tracker-data/index.md

 author: Holly Gong
 ---

 OSV.dev aims to be a comprehensive database for all known vulnerabilities in open source ecosystems.
-One of the more recent areas of focus is Linux distributions, which are important in the context of container scanning.
-To enable comprehensive scanning support for Debian based containers, we've integrated more vulnerability data from Debian Security Tracker into our OSV database.
+One of the more recent areas of focus is Linux distributions, which are important in the context of container image scanning.
+To enable comprehensive scanning support for Debian based containers images, we've integrated more vulnerability data from Debian Security Tracker into our OSV database.

 ![Screenshot of Debian Security Tracker data on OSV.dev](debian.png "Screenshot of Debian Security Tracker data on OSV.dev") A [sample CVE entry](https://osv.dev/vulnerability/CVE-2024-2466) with Debian information.